ZhongkuiMa/ZhongkuiMa.github.io/_sources/about.rst

 Dr. `Haixin Ding <http://www7.zzu.edu.cn/glxy/info/1501/5201.htm>`_ (`ORCID <https://orcid.org/0000-0002-6438-7908>`__),
 at `Zhengzhou University <http://www.zzu.edu.cn>`_.
-*I still memorize that night when I was told that I can supervised by him.*
+*I still memorize that night when I was told that he could be my supervisor.*
 This is a *turning point* in my life.
 During this period, I began to learn about
 `system dynamics <https://en.wikipedia.org/wiki/System_dynamics>`_